Planning Your Trip

 You can show that you have had some or all of these immunizations on the Immunization Form included with your email.
 The Immunization Form MUST be completed, signed and stamped by your family doctor before you come to the U.S. This form CANNOT be completed after you have arrived.
 NOTE: If you are under the age of 18, this form must also be signed by a parent or guardian.
 Also, make sure that you provide a certified English translation if immunization records are not in English.

 If you do NOT bring this form showing all the required immunizations, you will be required to get the immunizations at the McKinley Health Center for a charge.
-All international students must have a tuberculosis test at the University of Illinois.
+All international students must have a tuberculosis screening at the University of Illinois.
 The tuberculosis (“TB”) test is done at the McKinley Health Center for a fee.

 Do I Need Health Insurance?